-So sediments is transported and then deposited to form the layers on the surface over time.
+So sediments is transported and then deposited and it forms layers on the Earth surface over time.

-Examing this layers to learn about different geological time periods including when they began and ended.
+We Examine these layers to learn about different geologic time periods including when they began and ended.

+Why does the professor mention the Pleistocene epoch?

+To give an example of a well-defined geologic epoch

-For example, from about 1800000years ago, to around 2000 years ago, was the eplastic epoch.
+For example, from about 1.8 million years ago, to around 11000 years ago, was the Pleistocene 更新世 epoch.

+Researchers study sediment in order to learn about the characteristics of past geologic epochs.
+What does the professor say that sediment reveals about a particular epoch?

+The climate on Earth when the sediment formed

+The organisms that lived when the sediment formed

 The EA was an ice age, during this epoch, sediments was made by the kind of erosion and weathering that happens when the climates is colder.

-And part of these sediments are fossils of plants and animals that lived that time.
+And part of these sediments are fossils of plants and animals that lived at that time.

-The holy seen epoch followed, the EA, when the earth climate warmed up, around 11000 years ago, the HLS epoch is characterized by different sediements, once formed the climate warmer.
+The Holocene 全新世 epoch followed, the EA, when the earth climate warmed up, around 11000 years ago, the HLS epoch is characterized by different sediments, once that formed when the climate is warmer.

-Because the climate changed, the types of plants and animails changed also,
+Because the climate changed, the types of plants and animals changed also,

-HLS sediments contain ruminates more recent plants and animals, so it is pretty easy to different eso geologicaly between this two epochs.
+HLS sediments contain remnants ruminates more recent plants and animals, so it is pretty easy to differentiate geologically between this two epochs.

-Now there is growing evidence that the presence of humans has auto their so much, that a new epoch of geological history has began, the A epoch, a new human influenced epoch.
+Now there is growing evidence that the presence of humans has altered the Earth so much, that a new epoch of geological history has began, the Anthropocene 人类世 epoch, a new human influenced epoch.

+According to the professor, what is the significance of the year 1800 C.E.?

+The human population reached 1 billion.

+Industrialization began to influence Earth’s environment.

+Common Era 公元

 This idea that we have entered a new A epoch was first purposed in 2002.

-The ideas that around 18000 CE, the human population became large enough for around 1billion people, that activities stared to autoing the environment.
+The ideas that around 1800 C.E, the human population became large enough for around 1billion people, that its activities stared to altering the environment.

-This is also the time the industry revolution, which brought tremendous uses of plastic fossil fuels, such as coat.
+This is also the time the industry revolution, which brought tremendous uses of fossil fuels, such as coal.

-The explortation of fossil fuels has brought plant wide developments, industrialization, construction, math transport.
+The exploitation of fossil fuels has brought planetwide developments, industrialization, construction, mass transport.

-And this developments of course major changes, like additional erosion on the earth surface in the deforestation, also, things like deem a river, has coursed increasing sediment production, no to mention the additional of carbon dioxide in marhing the atmosphere.
+And these developments have cause major changes, like additional erosion of the earth surface in the deforestation, also, things like damming of river, has coursed increasing sediment production, not to mention the additional of carbon dioxide and methane in the atmosphere.

-Also all this change show up in recent sediments, and these sediments are quiet different from preyear 18 sediments layers.
+Also all this change show up in recent sediments, and these sediments are quiet different from pre-year 1800 sediments layers.

-Interestingly, there are some speculation that human started having a major impact on earth much earlier, about 18000 years ago, that is when agriculture became wild spread.
+Interestingly, there are some speculation that human started having a major impact on earth much earlier, about 8000 years ago, that is when agriculture became widespread.

-Early farmers started to create forest and life stock produced a lot of extramething.
+Early farmers started clearing forest and livestock 牲畜 life stock produced a lot of extra methane g.

+What does the professor imply about the spread of agriculture 8,000 years ago?

-But I wanted to stress this is just a hyposis, the idea that early humans could have such a major affect, well, I am just not sure we can compare it with industrialization,
+But I wanted to stress this is just a hypothesis, the idea that early humans could have such a major effect, well, I am just not sure we can compare it with industrial age,

+What does the professor say about future researchers?

+They will determine when the Anthropocene epoch began.

-Geologist in the far future were be able to exam the settlements being laid down today, whereas right now we can say the yes human impact on the earth is clear, it will be future researchers who will have a better respective and will be able to really draw a line between the HLS and A epoch.
+Geologist in the far future will be able to exam the settlements being laid down today, whereas right now we can say the yes human impact on the earth is clear, it will be future researchers who will have a better respective and will be able to really draw a line between the HLS and A epoch.

 16-2 geology